 Temple Israel, the largest and last-standing Reform synagogue for a four-state region serving 1,500 households, has embarked on a transformative, once-in-a-generation campus renewal plan.
 Titled “Vision 2026” for its urgency to realize a vision today, the project is a strategic investment to ensure that our congregation remains a beacon of excellence and an enduring home for generations to come.

-One of Temple Israel’s most important gateways to Jewish life for our congregation and greater community, the Barbara K. Lipman Early Learning Center (ELC) , on her 36th anniversary, is expanding not only in square footage but also innovation—in curriculum, in space, in security, and in technology—to ensure our position as the premier preschool in Memphis.
+One of Temple Israel’s most important gateways to Jewish life for our congregation and greater community, the Barbara K. Lipman Early Learning Center (ELC) , on her 36th anniversary, is expanding not only in square footage but also in innovation—curriculum, security, and technology—to ensure our position as the premier preschool in Memphis.

 The Barbara K. Lipman Early Learning Center is committed to creating a nurturing, inclusive community that fosters curiosity, growth, and a love of learning.
 Grounded in Jewish values and an integrated approach to academic excellence and social-emotional development, we believe in shaping confident, capable, and compassionate thinkers to be the leaders and dreamers of tomorrow.
 Our school, which serves children ages 6 weeks through Junior Kindergarten, proactively weaves Jewish values into the fabric of everyday learning and, as a result, our families’ everyday lives.